Flexible Devices Group

 Fiete Stoll completed his master's degree in biomedical engineering at Chemnitz University of Technology in December 2022 with a thesis on reactive bonding with biocompatible integrated multilayers.
 Since then, he has been working on highly topical subjects such as process optimization for hybrid bonding and sophisticated data analysis involving machine vision and AI.
 His current doctoral project is dealing with ultra-high vacuum in microcavities, including the necessary processes, materials, simulations and analysis methods.

-This project is funded as part of an industrial doctorate by the European Social Fund Plus (ESF Plus) or the Free State of Saxony and the Fraunhofer Institute for Electronic Nano Systems ENAS in the funding period from 2024 to 2028.
+This project is funded as part of an industrial doctorate by the European Social Fund Plus (ESF Plus) or the Free State of Saxony, respectively, as well as the Fraunhofer Institute for Electronic Nano Systems ENAS in the funding period from 2024 to 2028.

 E-mail: fiete [dot] stoll [at] doktorand [dot] tu-freiberg [dot] de